ubports/docs.ubports.com/porting/introduction/Intro.rst

 Prior knowledge and skills
 --------------------------

 Porters come in all sizes and shapes, so to speak.
 Therefore, this guide does not presuppose extensive knowledge or skills in any particular field.
 You should, however, as a bare minimum be familiar with some common shell commands and be comfortable working from the terminal on you host PC.
 Furthermore, the guide is based on a host PC running Linux.
 If you have some knowledge of programming, this will come in handy at some point, especially if you are familiar with C / C++.
-Also, you should familiarize yourself with git, setup a Github (or Gitlab) to keep track of your code changes.
-It is also wise to start documenting your steps from the very beginning.
+Also, you should familiarize yourself with git and set up a Github or Gitlab account to keep track of your code changes.
+It is wise to start documenting your steps from the very beginning.

-We have attempted to give a certain amount of explanation along the way, but this guide is in not an in-depth reference into architecture and inner workings of Ubuntu Touch, and gaining a deeper understanding will consequently require an amount of research on your part.
+We have attempted to give a certain amount of explanation along the way.
+However, this guide is not an in-depth reference into the architecture and inner workings of Ubuntu Touch, and gaining a deeper understanding will consequently require an amount of research on your part.

 .. _Getting-community-help: